Singularities of moduli of curves with a universal root

-To every point $[\ssC,\ssL,\phi]\in\overline\R_{g,\ell}^k$ is attached a dual graph $\Gamma(C)$: the vertex set of $\Gamma(C)$ is the set of irreducible components of $C$, the edge set is the node set of $C$.
-Moreover, we introduce a multiplicity index $M$ (see Definition \ref{mul_index}), which is a function on the edges of the dual graph and depends on the line bundle $\ssL$ (it maps each node to the character $\ssL|_{\msf n}$).
-Finally, for any prime $p$ in the factorization of $\ell$, if $p^{e_p}$ is the maximum power of $p$ dividing $\ell$, we note $\Gamma_p(C)$ the graph obtained contracting those edges of the dual graph where $M$ is divisible by $p^{e_p}$.
+First, to each point $[\ssC,\ssL,\phi]\in\overline\R_{g,\ell}^k$ we attach its dual graph $\Gamma(\ssC)$: its vertex set is, as usual, the set of irreducible components of $\ssC$, and its edge set is the set of nodes of $C$.
+Moreover, we introduce a multiplicity index $M$ (see Definition \ref{mul_index}), which is a function on the edges of the dual graph and depends on the line bundle $\ssL$ (it maps each node with a privileged branch to the character $\ssL|_{\msf n}$).
+Finally, for any prime $p$ in the factorization of $\ell$, if $e_p$ is the $p$-adic valuation power of $\ell$, we note $\Gamma_p(\ssC)$ the graph obtained contracting those edges of the dual graph where $M$ is divisible by $p^{e_p}$.
 A graph is tree-like if it has no circuits except for loops.
-Generalizing previous results from \cite{lud10} and \cite{chiofar12}, we prove the following (see Theorem \ref{smooth1}). \begin{teon} For any $g\geq 4$ and $\ell$ positive integer, the point $[\ssC,\ssL,\phi]\in\overline\R_{g,\ell}^k$ is smooth if and only if the two following conditions are satisfied: \begin{enumerate}[label=\roman{*}., ref=(\roman{*})] \item the image $\Aut'(C)$ of the coarsening morphism $\underline\Aut(\ssC,\ssL,\phi)\to\Aut(C)$ is generated by elliptic tail quasireflections; \item the dual graph contractions $\Gamma(C)\to\Gamma_p(C)$ yield a tree-like graph for all prime numbers $p$ dividing $\ell$. \end{enumerate} \end{teon}
+Generalizing previous results from \cite{lud10} and \cite{chiofar12}, we prove the following (see Theorem \ref{smooth1}). \begin{teon} For any $g\geq 4$ and $\ell$ positive integer, the point $[\ssC,\ssL,\phi]\in\overline\R_{g,\ell}^k$ is smooth if and only if the two following conditions are satisfied: \begin{enumerate}[label=\roman{*}., ref=(\roman{*})] \item the image $\Aut'(C)$ of the coarsening morphism $\underline\Aut(\ssC,\ssL,\phi)\to\Aut(C)$ is generated by elliptic tail quasireflections; \item the dual graph contractions $\Gamma(\ssC)\to\Gamma_p(\ssC)$ yield a tree-like graph for all prime numbers $p$ dividing $\ell$. \end{enumerate} \end{teon}

+This is a generalization of Chiodo and Farkas \cite[Theorem 2.28]{chiofar12}.
+In the case $k=0$ treated by them, the dual graph contractions must be \cor{bouquet} graphs, \cor{i.e.}~graphs with only one vertex.
+We spell out this generalization on Remark \ref{rmk_teo}.

 The role of dual graph structure in characterizing the geometry of $\overline\R_{g,\ell}^k$ goes even deeper.
-Consider the contraction $\Gamma(C)\to\Gamma_0(C)$ of the edges where $M$ has zero value.
-The graph $\Gamma_0(C)$ and the multiplicity index $M$ completely describe the group of ghost automorphisms, and as a consequence they carry all the information about the new singularities.
+Consider the contraction $\Gamma(\ssC)\to\Gamma_0(\ssC)$ of the edges where $M$ vanishes.
+The graph $\Gamma_0(\ssC)$ and the multiplicity index $M$ completely describe the group of ghost automorphisms, and as a consequence they carry all the information about the new singularities.
 We have that the non-canonical locus is of the form